Rangan-bhowmick/Angular-ui-Project/README.md

 # Angular-ui-Project
-This is Angular 11 Ui project with Rest Crud opp
+This is Angular 11 Ui project with Rest CRUD actions